Chamber6821/FabGrub/README.md

-# Draft of the profile system for Factorio mods
+# FabGrub

+It is console utility for automatically assembly mods for concrete gaming session for Factorio.

 # Hot to use